TianaD/Reading-Notes/401 - Advanced Software Development/Class03/README.md

 ## [**File and Stream I/O**](https://learn.microsoft.com/en-us/dotnet/standard/io/)

-Sure, I can help you create notes from the content in the link you provided. 😊

-The link is an article from [Microsoft Learn](^1^) that shows how to read and write to a newly created data file for a .NET app.
+Shows how to read and write to a newly created data file for a .NET app.
 It uses the following classes and methods:

 - **BinaryWriter** and **BinaryReader** are used for writing and reading data other than character strings.
 They can write and read primitive data types, decimal values, and strings¹.
 - **FileStream** is used to create a stream for a file, which can be read from or written to.
 It takes the file path, the file mode, and the file access as parameters¹.